OPS-E2E-PPE/VBA-Docs/api/PowerPoint.FillFormat.GradientStops.md

 ## Remarks

-You can use the  **[GradientStops.Insert](Office.GradientStops.Insert.md)** method to add gradient stops to the **GradientStops** collection for the specified object.
+Use the **[GradientStops.Insert](Office.GradientStops.Insert.md)** method to add gradient stops to the **GradientStops** collection for the specified object.

 ## Example

 The following example shows how to add a gradient stop at the 50% position to the **GradientStops** collection of the fill format of the first shape on the first slide of the active presentation.
 For this example to work, the shape must already have a gradient fill applied.

 ```vb